wrench-project/wrench/doc/guide/cloud.md

 service-specific arguments as a `std::map<std::string, std::string>` of key-value pairs.
 For a cloud service, these arguments are optional and to be specified as follows:

-  - key: `-vm`; value: a VM name (as returned by wrench::CloudService::createVM)  on which the job will be executed.
+  - key: `-vm`; value: a VM name (as returned by wrench::CloudComputeService::createVM)  on which the job will be executed.

 If no argument is specified, the cloud service will pick the VM on which to execute the job.